Welcome to class! Since we will be spending a significant amount of time together this semester, I thought I should introduce myself to you.

 I’m originally from Ohio and have lived in Napa since 1966.
 I have one daughter, (a Sonoma State graduate) and a dog.
 I attended local schools including Irene Snow Elementary, Ridgeview Junior High, and Napa High School.
-I was not encouraged to attend college after high school, and in fact, had no interest in it whatsoever.
+I was not encouraged to attend college after high school, and in fact, had no interest in college whatsoever.
 Consequently, I didn’t end up taking a college class until I was 31 years old.

 When I first came back to school (NVC) I thought I might like to enter the nursing program, but soon realized that nursing was not for me.
 As I started working on general education requirements, I was surprised to learn that I really loved mathematics, even though I had failed 8th grade algebra!
-As I continued to appreciate and value my own education, I decided to become a teacher so that I could support other people seeking educational goals.
+As I continued to appreciate and value my own education, I decided to become a teacher so that I could support other people seeking their educational goals.
 I had thought about being a teacher since I was in Mrs. Kulas’ 5th grade class at Snow School.
 She was an awesome teacher.
 The kind you remember your whole life.

 After earning my AA degree from NVC, I transferred to Sonoma State where I earned my bachelors degree in mathematics with a concentration in statistics.
 Finally, I attended Cal State Hayward to earn my master’s degree in applied statistics.
-It took me ten years to complete my schooling.
+It took me ten years to complete my higher education.
 I’ve been teaching at NVC since 1997 and love my job.
 I have also taught part-time at Solano Community College and at College of Marin and have done a lot of tutoring over the years.

 Before returning to and while attending college, I worked locally in the restaurant business as a waitress and bartender and in catering.
 For fun, I like to cook for my family and friends, watch movies, road bike, ski, hike, garden, travel, and read.
 I also love jigsaw puzzles, Sudoku, wind-up toys and Legos.

 Having been a returning student while a single, working parent, also an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
-If at any time you have questions about the college, the class or just need someone to talk to, my door is open.
+If at any time you have questions about the college, a class or just need someone to talk to, my door is open.
 You’re never bothering me.
 My favorite part of my job is hanging out with and helping students.

 I sincerely hope that my classroom will provide a positive and satisfying learning experience for you.